D0x45/tim/README.md

 use `-DTIM_IMPL_DISPLAY -lSDL2 -lSDL2_image` for implementing `tim_display(...)` if you have SDL installed, otherwise omit this flag.

-use `-DDEBUG` to allowing debug logs.
+use `-DDEBUG` to allow debug logs.

 compiled with `gcc 12` on `Debian 12`.